HTTPArchive/almanac.httparchive.org/src/content/en/2021/compression.md

   )
 }}

 Of the resources that are served compressed, the majority are using either Gzip (66%) or Brotli (33%).
 The other compression algorithms are used infrequently.
+This split is virtually the same of desktop and mobile.

 {{ figure_markup(
   image="compression-algorithms-for-http-responses.png",